-Triple-negative breast cancer is a subtype of breast cancer where cancer cells do not contain estrogen receptors, progesterone receptors, or HER2 receptors, and therefore test negative for all three.
-Triple-negative breast cancer affects roughly 15 percent of breast cancer patients and can be somewhat more aggressive than hormone-positive or HER2-positive breast cancer.
+Triple-negative breast cancer is a subtype of breast cancer where cancer cells do not contain estrogen receptors or progesterone receptors, and HER2 receptors are also absent or present at low levels.
+Triple-negative breast cancer accounts for roughly 15% of all breast cancer cases and can be somewhat more aggressive than hormone-positive or HER2-positive breast cancer.

 How is triple-negative breast cancer diagnosed?

-The status of the breast cancer cells is typically determined through a biopsy.
-The breast tissue sample is sent to a pathologist to determine if the hormone receptors or HER2 receptors are present.
-If all receptors are not present, then the cancer is triple negative.
+The status of breast cancer cells is typically determined through a biopsy.
+The breast tissue sample is sent to a pathologist to determine the presence and levels of hormone receptors and HER2 receptors.
+If hormone receptors are not present and HER2 receptors are not present or low, then the cancer is triple-negative.

 How is triple-negative breast cancer treated?